COVID-19 Resources

 Public Health Minute

 The COVID-19 pandemic has put public health in the spotlight.
 Epidemiology is in the news every day, but many of the terms and topics may be confusing.
-Zilber School of Public Health students in the Epidemiology Field Methods course created videos explaining public health terminology.
+Zilber College of Public Health students in the Epidemiology Field Methods course created videos explaining public health terminology.